-A student who receives a modified diploma, an extended diploma, or aan alternative certificate of attendance shall have access to instructional hours, hours of transition services and hours of other services that are designed to meet the unique needs of the student.
-When and when added together, the district will provide a total number of hours of instruction and services to the student that equals at least the total number of instructional hours that isare required to be provided to students who are attending a public high school.
+A student who receives a modified diploma, an extended diploma, or a certificate of attendance shall have access to instructional hours, hours of transition services and hours of other services that are designed to meet the unique needs of the student.
+When added together, the district will provide a total number of hours of instruction and services to the student that equals at least the total number of instructional hours that is required to be provided to students who are attending a public high school.
 The district may not unilaterally decrease the total number of hours of instruction and services to which the student has access regardless of the age of the student.

 The district will award to students with disabilities a document certifying successful completion of program requirements.
 No document issued to students with disabilities educated in full or in part in a special education program shall indicate that the document is issued by such a program.
 When a student who has an IEP completes high school, the district will give the student an individualized summary of performance.

-Eligible students with disabilities are entitled to a free appropriate public education (FAPE) until the age of 21, even if they have earned a modified diploma, an extended diploma, aan alternative certificate of attendance or completion of a General Education Development document.
-The continuance of services for students with disabilities for a modified diploma, extended diploma or alternative certificate of attendance is contingent on the IEP team determining the student’s continued eligibility and special education services are needed.
+Eligible students with disabilities are entitled to a free appropriate public education (FAPE) until the age of 21, even if they have earned a modified diploma, an extended diploma, a certificate of attendance or completion of a General Education Development document.
+The continuance of services for students with disabilities for a modified diploma, extended diploma or certificate of attendance is contingent on the IEP team determining the student’s continued eligibility and special education services are needed.